etmyers01/CS-601/README.md

     -	Project management for web design and development

 ### Features:
--   JavaScript is now utilized to construct header and footer, which make alteration easier across multiple pages without editing HTML.
+-   Vue + JavaScript is now utilized to construct header and footer, which make alteration easier across multiple pages without editing HTML.
 -   DOM Manipulation from JS.
     -   JavaScript is used to highlight navigation button corresponding to active page using tag ID comparisons.
     -   JavaScript is used to highlight table data cells in all table on mouseover.